 Duane Morris LLP

-- Partner, Member of Partners Board and Chief Diversity & Inclusion Officer, 2016-present
+- Partner and Chief Diversity & Inclusion Officer, 2016-present

 George Mason Antonin Scalia School of Law